Selling Locally Grown Meat

 * CDFA Commercial Kitchen Requirements Policy.
 CDFA licensed retail facilities (referred to by USDA as 'retail exempt') may only sell cooked, cured, smoked, rendered or otherwise processed meat to household consumers.
 CDFA licensed retail facilities may cut up, trim, slice, grind, freeze products from meat and sell to household and non-household consumers within the limits set out in 9 CFR 303.1 (d)(2)(ii) and(iii) 75% to household consumers, 25% up to max $ allowed to non-hh (max $ adjusted annually).

 A marketing label, for example, “grass-fed, no antibiotics, etc” must meet United States Standards for Livestock and Meat Marketing Claims.
-To learn more about labeling visit FSIS Labeling Guidelines.
-(Food Safety and Inspection Service Labeling Guideline on Documentation Needed to Substantiate Animal Raising Claims for Label Submissions, Sept 2016).
+To learn more about labeling visit FSIS's Meat and Poultry Labeling Terms and Labeling Guidelines. (pdf, Food Safety and Inspection Service Labeling Guideline on Documentation Needed to Substantiate Animal Raising Claims for Label Submissions, Sept 2016).

 Organic: The term “organic” can only be used if registered by CDFA.
 USDA's Guide for Organic Livestock Producers.